Answered By: Chris Williams Last Updated: May 31, 2017 Views: 56

 Please feel free to also browse the many other print resources you will find in the catalog.
 Do not feel overwhelmed - most of them will be located in the same section in the library shelves.

-In addition, searching the Literature Databases should also return many relevant results.
+In addition, searching the databases should also return many relevant results.
+Go to www.hgtc.edu/library and click on the Databases tab.
 By searching for keyword terms such as William Faulkner or "A Rose for Emily" (quotation marks included), you should be able to find many useful results in virtually every literature database.
 In particular, JSTOR - Language & Literature stands out with over 160 results, many of which are scholarly literary criticisms.
-Bloom's Literature Reference Center and Salem Literature are also solid resources that contain both literary criticisms and biographies on Faulkner himself.
+Bloom's Literary Reference Center and Salem Press Online are also solid resources that contain both literary criticisms and biographies on Faulkner himself.